RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/creating-distributed-services.md

 ---

-We'll use the CLI to deploy the components for our monolith.
-To deploy the monolith template using the CLI, execute the following commands via CodeReady Workspaces `Terminal` window:

-Copy login command and Login OpenShift cluster:
+In order to deploy applicaitons to OpenShift via `oc` tool, we need to copy login command and Login OpenShift cluster:

 ![codeready-workspace-copy-login-cmd]({% image_path codeready-workspace-oc-login-copy.png %}){:width="700px"}